-Downloading can be performed within the Coldwarrior V7.1 environment by following these steps:
+It can be performed within the Coldwarrior V7.1 environment by following these steps:

-- Step 1: Compile the ROM project. - Step 2: Connect the target board and your PC according to the manufacturer's instructions. - Step 3: Power on the evaluation board its power LED should light (the demo board is powered via USB). - Step 4: In the tools menu start the FLASH programmer. - Step 5: Load settings there is preconfigured files in the Codewarrior program directory called MCF52259_INTFLASH.xml which is suitable for both DEMO and EVB boards (note that the name of the file may change between Codewarrior versions!).
+- Step 1: Compile the ROM project. - Step 2: Connect the BDM between the target board and your PC according to the manufacturer's instructions. - Step 3: Power on the evaluation board its power LED should light. - Step 4: In the tools menu start the FLASH programmer. - Step 5: Load settings fortunately there are preconfigured files in the Codewarrior program directory called M52235EVB_25MHz.xml or M52233EVB_25MHz.xml which are also suitable for the DEMO boards (note that the name of the file may change between Codewarrior versions!).
 This will prepare everything for the next steps. - Step 6: First delete the FLASH contents using "Erase / Blank Check".
 The first time you use this and in the case that you want to reset everything, you can delete all sectors which are available, which is the default erase setting.
-If you want to delete the demo program without also deleting any loaded web pages and other parameter settings, select the sectors up to 0x20fff.
-This will leave the file system block, starting at 0x21000 intact.

-Alternatively if you should want to delete the contents of the file system and reset FLASH parameters then all sectors from 0x21000 can be deleted...

-Step 7: Program / Verify.
+If you want to delete the demo program without also deleting any loaded web pages and other parameter settings, select the sectors up to 0x17fff.
+This will leave the file system block, starting at 0x18000 intact. - Alternatively if you should want to delete the contents of the file system and reset FLASH parameters then all sectors from 0x18000 can be deleted... - Step 7: Program / Verify.
 Here the actual code download is performed.
 If the file is already entered, the download can be started simply by pressing "Program" button.
 If a different file is to be programmed then this should first be prepared by enabling "Use Selected File" and setting the path.
-At the time of writing the CF Flasher supports neither the M5225X nor the OSBDM.
-If the loader is updated in the future the following guide should be valid: